input-output-hk/cardano-sl/CONTRIBUTING.md

 ## Discussion

+The following places are where developers chat about cardano development:
+* The officially sanctioned chat can be found [here](https://chat.cardano.org/channel/developers)
-There is a gitter channel that has been created for this project.
-This is the place to discuss developments at a more conceptual level.
+* Additionally, there is a gitter channel that has been created for this project, that can be found [here](https://gitter.im/cardano-dev), however, this one is not as active, but is maintained by the community rather than the official cardano project.
-The parent community can be found [here](https://gitter.im/cardano-dev) and the cardano-sl specific room can be found [here](https://gitter.im/cardano-dev/cardano-sl)

 ## Bug Reports